nyergler/nyergler.github.io/content/posts/2005-08-18-uh-bullshit.md

   - culture
 slug: uh-bullshit
 ---
-Hilary Rosen is guest-blogging for [our esteemed chairman][1] , and while it makes perfect sense in theory — <span class="caps">CC</span> is not about tearing down copyright, but about building a better system within it’s confines — I call bullshit.
+Hilary Rosen is guest-blogging for [our esteemed chairman][1] , and while it makes perfect sense in theory — CC is not about tearing down copyright, but about building a better system within it’s confines — I call bullshit.

 Ms. Rosen posits: